-I used to know them as congo bars.
+I used to know these brownie cookie bars as congo bars.
 But they evolved into brookies, which is a more accurate name.

 - Easy to make: both batters are simple; you only need a bowl and whisk.

-- Crowd-pleaser: if brownies and chocolate chip cookies are hugely popular, imagine the combination of both.
-Take them to a bake sale, potluck, picnic, barbecue, or tailgating party, and watch them disappear quickly.
+- Crowd-pleaser: if fudgy brownies and chewy chocolate chip cookies are hugely popular, imagine the combination of both.
+Take them to a bake sale (they'll disappear fast!), potluck, picnic, barbecue, or tailgating party, and watch everyone rave about them.

 - Make ahead: they keep well for a few days and can be frozen.